DonMed00/BG-TASKS/README.md

 3- Exit

 Comments:

+In a production case, all keys and connections should be in a secure file.
+Also, if the app were larger, the folder structure should be more organized

 In Q5: I don't know if the service was required to check the directory without an observer, but I found it more efficient this way.